Skip to main content

 The content in this section of your intake form will give you a high-level overview of the client.
 You can use it to get to know them better and start their client record if you go ahead with the working relationship.

-Step 3: Collect information about the brand
+Step 3: Collect detailed information about the brand

 If you’re a B2B service provider, like a marketing agency or accountant, take the time to learn about your potential client’s brand after collecting their personal and contact information.
 Start by requesting their company name, website, and any active social media channels.
 Also, ask about their main product or service categories and best-selling items through the years.